MagicFoundation/Alcinoe/README.md

 Alcinoe
 =======

-Alcinoe is a library of visual and non-visual components for Delphi.
-These components can be used in commercial, shareware, freeware, and open-source projects at no cost.
-Alcinoe is compatible with <b>Delphi Athens 12.2</b>.
-If you find this project useful, please consider giving it a 'star' on GitHub.
-It doesn't cost anything, but it helps to promote the code.
+<b>Alcinoe</b> is a comprehensive library of both visual and non-visual
+components for Delphi.
+These components are freely available for use in commercial, shareware, freeware, and open-source projects. <b>Alcinoe</b> is fully compatible with <b>Delphi Athens 12.2</b>.
+If you find this library helpful, please consider giving it a star on GitHub.
+It’s free and greatly supports the project’s visibility and growth.

 <img src="https://raw.githubusercontent.com/MagicFoundation/Alcinoe/Skia/References/DocImages/star.jpg?raw=true" />